-- 1. On 9th February 1996, the IRA ended a long ceasefire by giving 90 minutes' warning of a bomb near Canary Wharf in London which killed two people, wounded 39 and caused more than £100 million pounds worth of damage. - 2.
-A few days later, a smaller bomb went off prematurely, killing its bearer and destroying a double-decker bus on Aldwych in the centre of London. - 3.
+- 1. 16 years ago on the 9th February , just across South Quay from here, the IRA ended a long ceasefire by giving 90 minutes' warning of a bomb which killed two people in the newsagents opposite, wounded 39 and caused more than £100 million pounds worth of damage. - 2.
+A few days later, a smaller bomb went off prematurely, killing its bearer and destroying a bus on Aldwych, a similar distance from my Chambers. - 3.
 They were followed, during the football tournament Euro 96, by the biggest peacetime explosion England has ever seen.
 The bomb injured 200 people and flattened £700 million pounds worth of Manchester City Centre the remarkable exception being the Victorian pillar box standing no more than 5 metres from the bomb itself, which survived unscathed and is still there today.
-A further 15 deaths were caused that year by the security situation in Northern Ireland. - 4.
-Further afield, the same year saw 90 killed and 1400 injured in a single Sri Lankan bomb; at least 6 hijackings (one diverted to Stansted Airport); a suicide bomb campaign in Israel; the Olympic Park bombing in Atlanta, which wounded more than 100 people but failed to achieve the cancellation of the Games; and the Khobar Towers bombing in Saudi Arabia, injuring 500 and killing 19 US servicemen. - 5.
+And 15 deaths were caused by the security situation in Northern Ireland, to add to the approximately 3,500 such deaths over the previous 28 years. - 4.
+Further afield, the same year saw 90 killed and 1400 injured in a single Sri Lankan bomb; at least 6 hijackings (one diverted to Stansted); a suicide bomb campaign in Israel; the Olympic Park bombing in Atlanta, which wounded more than 100 people but failed to achieve the cancellation of the Games; and the Khobar Towers bombing in Saudi Arabia, injuring 500 and killing 19 US servicemen. - 5.
 That year was not unusually violent: indeed the number of terrorist attacks, globally, was assessed by the US Department of State as the lowest for 25 years.
-There were not the frequent hijackings of the early 70s, the embassy hostage-takings that were prevalent 10 years after that or the Northern Irish death tolls of more than 50 per year, most of them civilian, that characterised the 1980s and early 1990s. - 6.
-1996 is chosen simply because it was the year in which an influential report was written by the distinguished Law Lord Lord Lloyd of Berwick, with the expert assistance of Professor Paul Wilkinson.2 The purpose of the report, commissioned by the Home Secretary and the Secretary of State for Northern Ireland, was to advise the Government whether the United Kingdom needed a permanent anti-terrorism law to replace the temporary statutes, applicable largely to Northern Ireland, which had been subject to annual parliamentary renewal since 1974.
+There were not the frequent hijackings of the early 70s, or the embassy hostage-takings that were prevalent 10 years after that.
+So why do I single out 1996?